Warpath (character)

-James Proudstar, known first as Thunderbird and then as Warpath, is a character appearing in American comic books published by Marvel Comics, commonly in association with the X-Men.
+James Jonathan Proudstar, known first as Thunderbird and then as Warpath, is a character appearing in American comic books published by Marvel Comics, commonly in association with the X-Men.
 Proudstar first appears as the second Thunderbird in New Mutants #16 (June 1984).

 Blaming the X-Men for the death of his brother Thunderbird, Proudstar joins the Hellions, a group of young mutants led by Emma Frost.
 He later becomes a longtime member of the militant X-Men offshoot X-Force.

 Proudstar is an Apache and one of the few Native American superheroes in Marvel Comics.
 His powers are superhuman strength, speed, and flight.

 Warpath appeared in the 2014 film, X-Men: Days of Future Past, portrayed by Booboo Stewart.

 Publication history

-Proudstar first appears as the second Thunderbird in New Mutants #16 (June 1984), created by writer Chris Claremont and artist Sal Buscema.
+James Proudstar first appeared as Thunderbird in New Mutants #16 (June 1984), created by writer Chris Claremont and artist Sal Buscema.
 The character initially appears as an antagonist of the New Mutants and the X-Men, but eventually joins the New Mutants in issue #99 of that series.
 The character appears regularly as a member of that team for most of the duration of the title.

 Fictional character biography

 Early life

 James Proudstar was born on the Apache reservation at Camp Verde, Arizona.
 As a child, he once visited the roadside carnival that employed Chondu the Mystic and that Tabitha Smith also attended and had his fortune read by Destiny.
-He was targeted by the geneticist Edwin Martynec secretly researching radiation mutation who was finally foiled by his brother John Proudstar and his friend reporter.
+He was targeted by geneticist Edwin Martynec secretly researching radiation mutation who was finally foiled by his brother John Proudstar and his reporter friend.

-His brother John is the mutant Thunderbird and a member of the X-Men.
-John is killed on one of the team's missions, and James blames the X-Men's founder Professor X for his brother's death.

 Operating as Thunderbird

-Seeking revenge for his brother's death, James is recruited for Emma Frost's Hellions.
+Seeking revenge for his brother's death while serving in the X-Men, James is recruited for Emma Frost's Hellions.
 As a Hellion, James clashes with the New Mutants and Kitty Pryde, but to his chagrin, Frost feels they are not ready to take on the adult X-Men.
 James defies Frost's orders, dons his brother's costume, and kidnaps former X-Man Banshee to draw the team to the Cheyenne Mountain Complex, where John was killed.
 However, when the opportunity to kill Professor X arrives, James finds he has too many doubts about how John joined the X-Men.
 James is reconciled with the X-Men; Professor X offers him membership in the New Mutants, but he declines out of loyalty to his friends in the Hellions.

 Months later, James leaves the Hellions and returns home to his family's reservation.
 Cable makes him another offer to join the New Mutants but he turns it down.
 After a meeting in New York City, James returns home to find his entire tribe murdered.
 Finding a Hellfire mercenary's mask at the scene, James deduces that Emma Frost committed the act to punish him for leaving the team.